-ALE/PROG
+ALE

 Address Latch Enable is an output pulse for latching the low byte of the address during accesses to external memory.
-This pin is also the program pulse input (PROG) during QuickFlash programming.

 In normal operation, ALE is emitted at a constant rate of 1/6 the oscillator frequency and may be used for external timing or clocking purposes.
 Note, however, that one ALE pulse is skipped during each access to external data memory.